-900 - the weight of freight and passengers baggage carried aboard, in tonnes.
+900 tons - the weight of freight and passengers' baggage carried aboard.

-23 - the top speed of the Titanic, in knots.
+23 knots - the top speed of the Titanic.

-29 - the number of boilers powering the Titanic.
+29 - the number of triple-furnace coal-fired boilers powering the Titanic.

-159 - the number of coal burning furnaces fueling the boilers.
+162 - the number of coal burning furnaces ablaze when all the boilers were operational.

 81.5 feet - the height that the funnels extended above the deck.